Arcky97/Pokemon-Kyrac/README.md

 - Updated the little Arrow Icon to indicate something is in the West of the Sign.

 - Instead of the Sign skin, the signs use a name window to indicate it is the Sign "speaking".

+- Added some extra dialogues for Diana in the Trainer School Library.

 - Fixed a crash on leaving Prof. Oak's lab for the first time.